esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-sow/README.md

 Where possible the PoC should aim to either provide or facilitate the provision of Solution and Architecture Building Blocks which may benefit future Proof of Concepts and other engineering efforts.

+Specifically it is considered desirable for the PoC to produce:
+* A testing strategy for proof of concepts.
+* A test plan which can inform other Proofs of Concepts.
+* Demonstration of a CI/CD pattern which can be used for other projects.

 # Work Deliverables

-* A working implementation, with supporting documentation.
+* A working implementation, tests with supporting documentation.
+* Test Execution reports produced during continuous integration to demonstrate delivered behaviours.
 * A presentation of the PoC, learnings and future recommendations.

 ## Duration and Effort